hziv/ProjectWorkflow/README.md

 ### Step 3: Export conda environment

+It would be useful to produce a file listing all the packages and their versions installed inside an environment.
+This file can be version controlled and shared on GitHub.
+The convention is to create `environment.yml` file.

+When you clone someone else's repo from GitHub, you can create their environment from this file:

+    conda env create -f environment.yml

-Export conda environment into `environment.yml` file.
-Activate the environment, navigate to the environment folder and run (note the pipe operator `>`!):
+To create the file, activate the environment, navigate to the environment folder and run (note the pipe operator `>`!):

     conda env export > environment.yml

-`environment.yml` file should be version controlled.
-It can be shared, i.e. someone else can create the exact same environment from your `environment.yml` file.

-    conda env create -f environment.yml

 Unfortunately, when your environment lives inside your project folder (as opposed to the default folder `\miniconda\envs\`), exporting it can be buggy.
 It is important to activate it, navigate to its folder `.\MyProject\myenv` and use the `--prefix` option: